 of Somalia to n.
 Kenya (left; male sitting on a nest) has been

-pink-necked sub-Saharan nominate race or feral individuals of unknown
+of the pink-necked sub-Saharan nominate race or feral individuals of

 Photos: The pink-legged Ostrich Struthio camelus massaicus